AsyrafKZ/phc-svelte-training/README.md

 # Svelte Training

-For learning Svelte.
+For Svelte learning.
 For now it is only a static webpage.
 User can register new patients, edit patients and read patients' detail.

 ## To-do